Trump seeks to delegitimize vote even as his campaign says math will turn his way - KESQ

 “They are finding Biden votes all over the place — in Pennsylvania, Wisconsin, and Michigan.
 So bad for our Country!” he wrote on Twitter.

 Trump’s grip-like command of the Republican Party remains firmly in place, and does not appear poised to loosen after Tuesday night’s results.
 Few Republican elected officials spoke out against Trump’s attempts to delegitimize the vote counting process.
-Instead, most were silent as the situation plays out.
+Instead, most were silent or at least circumspect as the situation plays out.

+Senate Majority Leader Mitch McConnell, who won his own reelection race on Tuesday, suggested at a news conference in Louisville that Trump’s premature declaration of victory was not binding.

+“Claiming you win the election is different from finishing the counting,” he said.

 Privately, however, those within Trump’s party were beginning to undercut his claims that fraudulent voting was leading to late Democratic surges in critical battlegrounds.